EigenExplorer/.github/profile/README.md

 # Eigen Explorer

-Welcome to Eigen Explorer, a community-driven data platform for Eigen Layer AVS.
+Welcome to Eigen Explorer ✨, a community-driven data platform for Eigen Layer AVS.

 ## Repositories